ava-labs/hypersdk/README.md

 #### Block Pruning
-By default, the `hypersdk` only stores what is necessary to build/verfiy the next block and to help new nodes sync the current state.
-This means the `hypersdk` only needs to store the last accepted block, the genesis block, and the last 256 revisions of the current state (the ProposerVM is configured to store the last 256 accepted blocks as well).
+By default, the `hypersdk` only stores what is necessary to build/verfiy the next block and to help new nodes sync the current state (not execute all historical state transitions).

-If the `hypersdk` did not do this, the storage requirements for validators would grow at an alarming rate each day (making running any `hypervm` impractical).
+If the `hypersdk` did not limit block storage grwoth, the storage requirements for validators would grow at an alarming rate each day (making running any `hypervm` impractical).
 Consider the simple example where we process 25k transactions per second (assume each transaction is ~400 bytes).
-This would would require the `hypersdk` to store 10MB per second (not including any overhead in the database for doing so).
-This works out to 864GB per day or 20.7TB per year.
+This would would require the `hypersdk` to store 10MB per second (not including any overhead in the database for doing so). **This works out to 864GB per day or 20.7TB per year.**

-_The 256 block history constant referenced above is tunable by any `hypervm`._
+In practice, this means the `hypersdk` only stores the last 768 accepted blocks the genesis block, and the last 256 revisions of state (the [ProposerVM](https://github.com/ava-labs/avalanchego/blob/master/vms/proposervm/README.md) also stores the last 768 blocks).
+With a 100ms `MinimumBlockGap`, the `hypersdk` must store at least ~600 blocks to allow for the entire `ValidityWindow` to be backfilled (otherwise a fully-synced, restarting `hypervm` will not become "ready" until it accepts a block at least `ValidityWindow` after the last accepted block).

+_The number of blocks and/or state revisions that the `hypersdk` stores, the `AcceptedBlockWindow`, can be tuned by any `hypervm`._

 #### PebbleDB
 Instead of employing [`goleveldb`](https://github.com/syndtr/goleveldb), the